svartika/MarvelApp/README.md

 		    );
       }

-## Question: How to make my code more readable and maintainable?
+## How to make my code more readable and maintainable?

 I worked on separating the files in to different modules in order to follow the principles of **Clean Architecture** and **Model View Controller**.
 I made the following modules